 In the North American telephone network, it is anticipated that the number of entities that would serve as STI-CAs is relatively small.
 However, this framework and architecture does not impose a specific limit.
-The procedures for establishing STI-CAs that are authorized for issuing certificates are outside the scope of this document Some initial considerations are proposed in Appendix A.

 Service Provider (SP)

-The Service Provider obtains certificates from the STI-CA to create signatures authenticating the identity of originators of Session Initiation Protocol (SIP) requests.
-The SP selects the STI-CA to use for obtaining certificates from the list of approved CAs, during account registration with the STI-PA, as detailed in section 6.3.3.
-During the verification process, the SP checks that the STI-CA that issued the certificate is also in the list of approved STI-CAs.
+The Service Provider obtains STI certificates from the STI-CA to create signatures authenticating the identity of originators of Session Initiation Protocol (SIP) requests.
+The SP can obain STI certificates from any approved STI-CA in the list of approved CAs, which is received from the STI-PA. .
+During account registration with the STI-PA, as detailed in section 6.3.3, the SP selects the preferred STI-CA(s).
+During the verification process by the STI-VS, the SP checks that the STI-CA that issued the STI certificate is in the list of approved STI-CAs received from the STI-PA.

-In the context of the SHAKEN framework, certificates are not required for each originating telephone identity but rather the same certificates can be used to sign requests associated with multiple originators and SIP requests.
-The key aspect is that the identity-related information in the SIP requests is authenticated and can be verified by the terminating Service Provider Information contained within the Personal Assertion Token (PASSporT) in the SIP messages attests to a Service Provider’s knowledge of specific telephone identities which the terminating SP can use to determine specific handling for a call.
-Details around the attestation are provided in [ATIS-1000074].
+In the context of the SHAKEN framework, STI certificates are not required for each originating telephone identity but rather the same STI certificates can be used by a given SP to sign requests associated with multiple originators and SIP requests.
+The key aspect is that the identity-related information in the SIP requests is authenticated by the originating Service Provider and can be verified by the terminating Service Provider Information contained within the Personal Assertion Token (PASSporT) in the SIP messages attests to a Service Provider’s knowledge of specific telephone identities which the terminating SP can use to determine specific handling for a call.
+Details for the attestation are provided in [ATIS-1000074].

-Before obtaining a certificate, a service provider needs to be validated by the STI-PA.
-The SHAKEN certificate management framework is based on using a signed token containing a Service Provider Code for validation.
-Prior to requesting a certificate, the SP requests a token from the STI-PA as described in section 6.3.4.
-When an SP initiates a certificate signing request, the SP proves that it has been validated and is eligible to receive a certificate via the use of the token that is received from the STI-PA.
+The SHAKEN certificate management framework is based on using a signed Service Provider Code token for validation when requesting an STI certificate.
+Prior to requesting a certificate, the SP requests a Service Provider Code token from the STI-PA as described in section 6.3.4.
+When an SP initiates a certificate signing request, the SP proves that it has been validated and is eligible to receive a STI certificate via the use of the Service Provider Code token that is received from the STI-PA.
 Section 6.3.5.2 steps 3 and 4 provide the details of the SP validation mechanism.

 SHAKEN Certificate Management

 Management of certificates for Transport Layer Security (TLS) [RFC 5246] and HTTPS [RFC 7231] based transactions on the Internet is a fairly well defined and common practice for website and internet applications.
-Generally, there are recognized certification authorities that can "vouch" for the authenticity of a domain owner based on some out-of-band validation techniques like e-mail and unique codes in the Domain Name System (DNS).
+Generally, there are recognized certification authorities that can "vouch" for the authenticity of a domain owner based on out-of-band validation techniques such as e-mail and unique codes in the Domain Name System (DNS).

 The certificate management model for SHAKEN is based on Internet best practices for PKI [REF TBD] to the extent possible.
 The model is modified where appropriate to reflect unique characteristics of the service provider based telephone network.
-Certificates are initially expected to take advantage of service providers’ recognized ability to legitimately assert telephone identities on a VoIP network.
+STI certificates are initially expected to take advantage of service providers’ recognized ability to legitimately assert telephone identities on a VoIP network.
 The fundamental requirements for SHAKEN certificate management are identified in section 6.1.
 Section 6.2 describes the functional elements added to the SHAKEN framework architecture to support certificate management.
-Section 6.3 details the steps and procedures for the issuance of certificates.
+Section 6.3 details the steps and procedures for the issuance of STI certificates.

-Requirements for Certificate Management
+Requirements for SHAKEN Certificate Management

 This section details the fundamental functionality required for SHAKEN certificate management.
 An automated mechanism for certificate management is preferred and includes the following fundamental functional requirements:

-A mechanism to determine the Certification Authority (CA) to be used when requesting certificates.
+A mechanism to determine the STI-Certification Authorities (STI-CAs) that can be used when requesting STI certificates.

-A procedure for registering with the Certificate Authority.
+A procedure for registering with the STI-CA..

-A process to request issuance of certificates.
+A process to request issuance of STI certificates.